orugantipavan/house-price-prediction/README.md

 ## 🏠 House Price Prediction (ML Project)

 ## 📌 Overview
-This project predicts house proces using a Machine Learining model trained on the Calfornia Hosuing dataset.
+This project predicts house proces using a Machine Learining model trained on the California Hosuing dataset.

 ## 🚀 Features
 Data Preprocessing and feature Scaling